endurantgames/cosmiclegends/src/classes/totem.md

 At the start of Volume 1, choose two abilities from this list.

 ::::: {.ability-list .v1 } ::::::::::
-Azimovian Disciple

-:   *Prerequisite: You can't have the Golem class ability.* Isaac Azimov's three laws of robotics are like scripture to you.
-    As long as you abide by them, add 2 dice whenever you roll to advance the Allay or Rescue goals.
-If you deliberately break one, you lose this benefit until you successfully resolve a Crisis.

 Coordinated Efforts

 :   Your analytical mind lets you coordinate efforts with your